First passage sets of the 2D continuum Gaussian free field: The Minkowski content measure of the FPS

 \subsection{Decomposition of the GMC using the FPS}

-In \cite{APS}, the decomposition of the GMC measures w.r.t. to the FPS and w.r.t. more general local sets was used to view the GMC measure of the GFF as a multiplicative cascade.
+In \cite{APS}, the decomposition of the GMC measures w.r.t. to the FPS \footnote{In that paper we only use a specific construction of the FPS, basically the one given by Prop \ref{Existence}, and properties stemming from that construction.} and w.r.t. more general local sets was used to view the GMC measure of the GFF as a multiplicative cascade.
 In particular, it was observed that in the case of the FPS one recovers a construction of \cite{Ai}.

 As in \cite{APS} the decomposition of the GMC measures was stated w.r.t. the sets $\AB_{b}^u$ instead of $\A_{-a}^u$ (as this allows to consider positive values of $\gamma$), we will do the same here.